MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceBidAmountsGreaterThanCeilingPrice

 **Description**
-One or more of the bid values exceeds the daily or monthly budget that you specified for the campaign.
-If you specified a daily budget, verify that the bid values do not exceed the daily budget.
-If you specified a monthly budget, verify that the bid values do not exceed the monthly budget.
-If you specified a monthly budget that is distributed evenly throughout the month (based on a 30-day month), verify that the bid values do not exceed the resulting daily budget.
+One or more of the bid values exceeds the budget that you specified for the campaign.
+Please verify that the bid values do not exceed the daily budget.

 ***